Previous

 About the work

 In April 2016, rangers from Kruger Park found a young rhinoceros next to her dead mother.
 She had been alone for 2 days and without milk.
 They named her Meha.
-She was taken in by Care for Wild in South Africa, where the animal nearly died a few months later due to a cardiac arrest during the (preventive) removal of the horn.
+She was taken in by Care for Wild in South Africa, where the animal nearly died a few months later due to cardiac arrest during the (preventive) removal of the horn.

 Worldwide, there are now fewer than 13,000 rhinoceroses left.
-A kilo of rhinoceros horn costs 30,000 euros and is more expensive than gold.
+A kilogram of rhinoceros horn costs 30,000 euros and is more expensive than gold.
 There are people in China and Vietnam who believe that horn (or keratin/nail) has magical and healing powers.
 However, this has never been scientifically proven.

 Specifications